vishnu-24/Email-to-Whatsapp/README.md

 3.Fell free to edit and use the program

-4.If any query contact my email
+4.If any query contact my mail

 Note:Make sure you have internet conection
-Note:Try making the program triggering using wayscript(
+Note:Try making the program triggering using wayscript

 Contact details: